 Chronic lymphocytic leukemia (CLL) is a type of cancer that affects the lymphocytes, a type of white blood cell.
 CLL begins in the bone marrow and then travels to the blood.
-Later, it may spread to the lymph nodes and other organs, including the lungs, spleen, and liver.
+It may spread to the lymph nodes and other organs, including the spleen and liver.

 A woman with chronic lymphocytic leukemia receives chemoShare on Pinterest